 Happy Day to you.
-This is Ken Kaufman.
-And I’m thrilled you’re here for episode number 23 – Saving for the medium to long term.
+This is Ken Kaufman CFO, and I’m thrilled you’re here for episode number 23 – Saving for the medium to long term.
 This is all part of the series I am doing on this roadmap to cultivating your assets.

 Just a quick reminder to reset what we’ve covered in the last two episodes.
 First, you need to get out of the credit card float.
 And you do this by saving cash each time you make a credit card purchase, and you keep that earmarked for paying off that credit card bill when it comes.
 Second, you are saving enough money so that eventually you can be living on last month’s income.
 And third, is to save for the non routine along with an income protection amount set aside.
 And all of a sudden, you’ve got this bank account that is just filling up with cash, and piling up with cash, your credit card float is all sitting there, your last month’s income is sitting there or however much has accumulated so far.
 And then all the non routine things and your income protection and unplanned things, all the potential emergencies that you could imagine that would happen, you’ve saved for all those and you’ve accounted for all those.